TeknooSoftware/states-life-cycle/README.md

 Example
 -------
-An example of using this library is available in the folder demo.
+Examples of using this library is available in the folder demo.

 Installation
 ------------
 To install this library with composer, run this command :

-    composer require teknoo/states:next-dev
+    composer require teknoo/states-life-cycle

 Requirements
 ------------